hieu313/nixos/README.md

     - Niri: Fully functional, uses Noctalia Shell.
 My live config files for both are not being managed for both despite the files being in /config, my live files are mostly the same I've just been lazy and haven't implemented mkOutOfStoreSymLink for these yet.
 They are mostly up to date

-    - Hyprland: Functional (haven't tested/updated window rules for 0.53 changes)
+    - Hyprland: Functional (haven't tested/updated window rules for 0.53 changes).
+Boot into another environment like niri to adjust window rules if needed.

     - XFCE: Functional, disable XFCE's compositor and Picom take over.
 Haven't figured out how to declare this yet